 - Low blood sugar levels which can cause symptoms such as sweating, tremor, drowsiness, confusion and sometimes uncontrollable muscle movements (convulsions).

 - An enlarged liver which a doctor may feel when they examine your child's tummy (abdomen).

 - Noticeably weaker muscles.
 This can mean that your baby can appear floppy when they are held.

 - Kidney problems.

-In teenagers and adults, glycogen storage disorders usually cause fatigue (tiredness), feeling weak when exercising, or the feeling of aching and weak muscles.
+In teenagers and adults, glycogen storage disorders usually cause tiredness (fatigue), feeling weak when exercising, or the feeling of aching and weak muscles.

-Some glycogen storage disorders, particularly type Ib, Ic and Id, can affect your immune system and make you more susceptible to infections.
+Some glycogen storage disorders, particularly type Ib, can affect your immune system and make you more susceptible to infections.